What is a hemifacial spasm?

 Idiopathic

-Many cases of hemifacial spasm do not have a clear cause — they are idiopathic
+Many cases of hemifacial spasm do not have a clear cause — meaning they are idiopathic.

 Pressure from a blood vessel

-When a cause is identifiable, it is typically because another structure is pressing on the facial nerve and irritating it as it leaves the base of the brain.
-The source of compression is often a blood vessel, particularly a dilated artery or hardened artery.
+When a cause is identifiable, the spasm is typically because another structure is pressing on and irritating the facial nerve as the nerve it leaves the base of the brain.
+The source of compression is often a blood vessel, in some cases a dilated artery or hardened artery.
 A blood vessel that has moved out of its normal position may also place pressure on the facial nerve, causing it to become irritated.

 READ MORE: 15 ways heart disease affects eye health